wavecommander/panblog/md/blog-posts/a-conversation-with-steve-the-ai.md

 % A Conversation with Steve the AI
 15 Sep 2021

 I was granted access to the OpenAI API beta.
-There were some sentiment analysis I wanted to conduct in order to implement a self moderated social platform that would, upon detected significant negative sentiment, offer users the choice of a cooldown between posts, or rephrasing to be less mean.
+There was some sentiment analysis I wanted to conduct in order to implement a self moderated social platform that would, upon detected significant negative sentiment, offer users the choice of a cooldown between posts, or rephrasing to be less mean.

 I ended up spending almost all my free credits on a conversation with the Davinci model one night.
 Unfortunately, in my stupidity, I lost a bit of the conversation because I wasn't careful with my clipboard.